derekdstratton/advice-learning/remote_running.md

 pycharm doesnt support x11, but you can do it with putty and it works. don't be root, instead do sudo venv/bin/python3 run.py

+In Putty, set X11 forwarding to true, and in the box put `{local ip}:0` as the destination and it'll work.
+Also make sure to turn xming on in windows. it sucks if i have bad internet lol

 Convenience for running as root:
 ./python_run.sh create_advice_dataset.py